Aporia began with a simple conviction: that the most important writing in the world is still in someone's notebook. We exist to change that.

 Reviews, close readings, cultural essays about literature.
 Young critics deserve a platform too.
 We take the form seriously.

-Our editors are themselves students and recent graduates — people who understand the pressures and joys of writing while studying.
+Our editors are writers and readers themselves — people who understand the pressures and joys of writing.
 They read every submission personally.
 No AI screening.
 No interns rubber-stamping rejections.
 Real readers, real responses.

 We don't promise publication.
-What we promise is that your work will be read by someone who has been through it themselves — who knows what it takes to get a manuscript in front of the right person, and who will tell you honestly what it needs if it isn't ready yet.
+What we promise is that your work will be read closely by someone who has been through it themselves — and who will tell you honestly, and kindly, what it needs if it isn't ready yet.

 Most literary journals are endpoints.
-We think of Aporia as the beginning of a conversation between a young writer and the wider publishing world — one we're well placed to facilitate.
+We think of Aporia as the beginning of a conversation — between a young writer and their own developing voice, and the wider world of readers waiting for it.

 Free to submit.
 You retain all rights to your work.